aspectron/kaspa-mdbook/src/faucets-mining.md

 # CPU miners

-The following high-performance CPU miner is available for mining on the Kaspa testnet:
+The following high-performance CPU miner is available for mining on the Kaspa testnets:

 [https://github.com/elichai/kaspa-miner](https://github.com/elichai/kaspa-miner)